gimelfarb/blog-lionhack/_posts/2014-03-08-software-versioning-strategies.md

 ## Versioning Non-Binary Files

-We covered how we can stamp a version on **binary files**.
-But what about **other files** comprising a software system - configuration files, images, documents, fonts, etc?
+So we know how to stamp a version on the **binary files**.
+But what about the **other files** comprising a software system - configuration files, images, documents, fonts, etc?
 How do you stamp a version on them?

 What about web frameworks like ASP.NET (or Ruby, Node.js, Python, etc) where source files and pages can be modified in-place, and automatically updated?
 How can we patch a web system, i.e. update few target files, and still keep it versioned?

 The answer is - **don't update individual files**!
 There is no way for you to keep a meaningful version number for your software application, if individual non-binary files can be updated ad-hoc as hotfixes.

 Update using a **package** instead.

-Below we discuss the importance of a **package** and options for creating one.

 ## Importance of Build and Package

-When you hear the term "build", normally **compilation** comes to mind - most compiled languages, such as C#, C++ or Java, have to be compiled into a binary before being able to be executed.
+When you hear the term "build", normally the **compilation** comes to mind - most compiled languages, such as C#, C++ or Java, have to be compiled into a binary before being able to be executed.
 And so **building** is commonly associated with the process of **compiling**.

 But that's not an entire picture.
 Some languages or frameworks, such as Python or ASP.NET, don't strictly require compilation.
 They can be either interpreted, in Python's case, or compiled on-the-fly, in ASP.NET's case.
 What should a **build** do for these systems?
 How do you "build" a Python app?

 That's why it is more helpful to think of **build** as an **assembly process**, or simply **packaging**.
-Just like a line of consumer goods, such as shoes, gets packaged before shipping to the stores, so does a software system, before being released.
+Just like a line of consumer goods, e.g. shoes, gets packaged before shipping to the stores, so does a software system, before being released.

-**Package** concept is essential to **versioning**, because a package is a single collection of the pieces that comprise a software system, or part of it, and can therefore be identified, and **stamped with a version**.
-With a right Package Management system (which we look at in the next section), it can be deployed and updated, and specify dependencies on other packages.
+A **package** concept is essential to **versioning**, because a package is a single collection of the pieces that comprise a software system, or part of it, and can therefore be identified, and **stamped with a version**.
+With the right Package Management system (which we look at in the next section), it can be deployed and updated, and specify dependencies on the other packages.

 Software today is never a single binary executable file - it is a collection of various binaries, libraries, documents, configuration files, images, and other resources.
 A **package** is what helps us group them together, version and release to the outside world.

 A **package** doesn't have to be sophisticated, although it helps in some situations (e.g. databases).
 It can even be a simple ZIP file, that can contain version in the file name, or embedded as a text file.
-In fact, many open source projects do just that - the release is a ZIP or a .tar.gz archive.
+In fact, many open source projects do just that - a release is a ZIP or a .tar.gz archive.

-The important thing is that a **package** is a single unit, that is released and updated at the same time, leading to consistency.
+The important thing is that a **package** is a single unit, that is released and updated at the same time, leading to **consistency**.
 It is common to have several packages, for example, representing "client" and "server" components, or any other logical grouping applicable to a software system.
 Each **package** can then be updated on its own.

 ## Packaging